Heart of a Book

 Sam Wilson

-How does Foundations of Graphics & Compute: Volume 5: Ray-Tracing compare to other works about compute?
+How does Foundations of Graphics & Compute: Volume 5: Ray-Tracing compare to other works about webgpu?

 Sam Wilson